Berkeley Notes

 Definition 14

-The conditional distribution of XX given YY captures the frequencies of XX given we know the value of YY.
+The conditional distribution of XXX given YYY captures the frequencies of XXX given we know the value of YYY.

 Another special case of a derived distribution is when adding random variables together.